 You’ve heard of workers’ compensation.
 You may even have had employees who needed it when they were injured at work.
-But there are also many myths and misinformation about Florida workers’ compensation insurance that you might believe.
+But there is also a lot of misinformation about workers comp insurance in Florida that you might believe.

-Misinformation that could be preventing you from getting the best coverage.
+Misinformation that could be preventing you from getting the best coverage or lead you to think you don’t need to carry workers compensation insurance at all.

-As a Florida insurance agency, our goal is for all of our clients to have the right amount of workers’ compensation coverage for their property, person, and business.
-And—whether you work for or own a small business—you need to know the truth about Florida workers’ compensation insurance.
+As a Florida insurance agency, our goal is for all of our clients to have the right amount of workers’ comp coverage for their property, person, and business.
+And whether you work for or own a small business, you need to know the complete truth about Florida workers’ compensation insurance.

 Myth #1.
 “Workers’ comp insurance is too expensive.”